isw-kudos/kudos-docs/docs/boards/msgraph/auth.md

 ## Approve Permissions

-1. Open your Kudos Boards environment.
+1. Open your Huddo Boards environment.

     Click the `Office 365` option and login with a Tenant Administrator account

     ![login with Office 365](/assets/msgraph/appreg-login.png)

-1. Once logged in, a prompt will appear in Kudos Boards.
+1. Once logged in, a prompt will appear in Huddo Boards.
 Click `Approve`

     ![Admin Approval Toast](../../assets/msgraph/administrator_approval_toast.png)

-1. Click `Accept` on the following popup to grant the required permissions for Kudos Boards
+1. Click `Accept` on the following popup to grant the required permissions for Huddo Boards

     ![permission popup](../../assets/msgraph/administrator_approval_view.png)

     Congratulations!
-All users in your tenant can now login to Kudos Boards via Office 365!
+All users in your tenant can now login to Huddo Boards via Office 365!

     ![login options](/assets/msgraph/boards-login.png)